Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 #### The Backstory and Instructions

-- Once the user has confirmed they are ready, the backstory of the game is revealed with instructions on how to play.
+- Once the user has confirmed they are ready, the backstory of the game is revealed with instructions on how to play
-- The player is asked to enter their name and this is validated before moving on.
+- The player is asked to enter their name and this is validated before moving on
-- Then the player is asked to confirm they would like to proceed.
+- Then the player is asked to confirm they would like to proceed

 ![A screenshot of the backstory](docs/screenshots/pp3-instructions.png "Screenshot of the backstory") Backstory